 - In collaboration with cross-functional teams, develop business strategies to generate leads.

-- Develop a business plan to boost sales and increase the potential for profits while working with the different teams — including development, marketing and product — to achieve the set revenue goals.
+- Develop a business plan to boost sales and increase the potential for profit while working with different teams — such as development, marketing and product — to achieve set revenue goals.

-- Coordinate with the different partners to plan, manage and prioritize different business activities.
+- Coordinate with your partners to plan, manage and prioritize different business activities.

 - Evaluate each partner’s marketing plans and recommend ways to improve them when needed.